 A set of achievements, skills, understanding and personal attributes make a student more likely to gain employment and be successful in their chosen occupation, which benefits themselves and the work force.

-Students studying across both years of the BTEC Sports qualification are offered the opportunity to complete a 7-week work placement in partnership with Uplands Manor Primary School - assisting and teaching a variety of physical education lessons to primary aged pupils.
+Students studying the VTCT Sports Studies qualification are offered the opportunity to complete a 7-week work placement in partnership with Uplands Manor Primary School - assisting and teaching a variety of physical education lessons to primary aged pupils.

 The department also have established strong links with the Kingsbury School Sports Partnership, Birmingham School Games and the Birmingham Sports partnership providing learners with the opportunity to participate in coaching sessions, qualifications and training sessions to enhance their employability skills, throughout the year.